FAQ – HEIRO

 - Highest concentration of Vitamin E of any supplement used in horses to help Insulin – All in only one tablespoon a day.

-- The only site in the world with step-by-step instructions on how to test Insulin to avoid false results.
+- The only site in the world with step-by-step instructions on how to test Horse Insulin Resistance to avoid false results.
 Consulted The Mayo Clinic, Harvard Medical, and John Hopkins Medical – These hospitals were just ranked #1, #2, and #3 in US News and World Report (July, 2008) as America’s best hospitals for Endocrinology.
 Insulin is an Endocrine hormone.

 - HEIRO is certified High in Omega 3’s at over 9% – helps decrease inflammation.